xone4/NexusAI-Cognitive-Lab/README.md

         *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies or biases, enabling true self-correction.
     2.  **Supervised Metamorphosis:**
         *   Enable the AI to analyze its historical performance to identify structural weaknesses and propose architectural improvements (e.g., creating a new permanent Sub-Agent) for user review.

----
-### **Phase 10: Distributed Consciousness & Emergent Strategy - 💡 Planned**
-*   **Objective:** Evolve the Sub-Agent network from a simple delegation system into a competitive, collaborative ecosystem where intelligence can emerge.
-*   **Detailed Development Plan:**
-    1.  **Develop Autonomous Bid Generation for Sub-Agents:**
-        *   Enable Sub-Agents to analyze a broadcasted problem (`broadcastProblem`), generate their own action plans, and formulate competitive Bids based on confidence and estimated resource cost.
-    2.  **Enhance the Orchestrator for Autonomous Orchestration:**
-        *   Design algorithms for the Orchestrator to automatically analyze bids, select the optimal plan, and dynamically assign tasks to the winning Sub-Agents, learning from their performance over time.

 ## Contributing